-11"Economic Transformations: General Purpose Technologies and Long-Term Economic Growth," Richard G. Lipsey, Kenneth I. Carlaw, Clifford T. Bekar, Oxford University Press.
-2006.
+10"Economic Transformations: General Purpose Technologies and Long-Term Economic Growth", Richard G. Lipsey, Kenneth I. Carlaw, Clifford T. Bekar, Oxford University Press .2006.

-""General purpose technologies: 'engines of growth'?," Bresnahan, T.F., Trajtenberg, M., Journal of Econometrics, Annals of Econometrics 65, 83-108, 1996.
-13Bresnahan, T.F., Trajtenberg, M. (1996).
-"General purpose technologies: 'engines of growth'?," Journal of Econometrics, Annals of Econometrics 65, 83-108.
+12Bresnahan, T.F., Trajtenberg, M. (1996).
+"General purpose technologies: 'engines of growth'?".
+Journal of Econometrics, Annals of Econometrics 65, 83-108

 However, the digital innovation capabilities of firms are not uniformly poor.
 When they innovate internally on digital projects, they judge their own capabilities as leader-level 69% of the time.
 So big corporations do have good digital capabilities internally, but not in all areas.
 For new digital capabilities, big firms turn to external sources.